rxliuli/joplin-utils/packages/website/docs/en-US/joplin-search-integration/index.md

 ![firefox](/images/read-and-change-data-on-firefox.jpg)

-## Contribution
+## Contribute

-If you want to add support for new search engines, you can raise an issue, or modify and propose PR after forking (very simple ).
+If you want to add support for a new search engine, you can raise an issue or fork and submit a PR (it's very simple).

-1. Add the URL of the matched search engine in manifest.json
+1. Add the URL of the matching search engine in the manifest.json.
-2. Implement the BaseSearchEngineAdapter interface
+2. Implement the BaseSearchEngineAdapter interface.